 Drug rehab programs in North Carolina can break this vicious cycle of drug abuse.
 Mental health experts use a combination of behavioral therapies, medications, and other treatment modalities to help recovering addicts overcome substance use disorders.

-How to tell if someone I know is addicted to drugs?
+How to tell if someone I know is addicted to drugs

 Drug addiction is a complex mental health condition.
 It can manifest with different signs and symptoms in different people.
 If you think someone you know might have a problem with alcohol or drugs, you should pay attention to how they look and act.
 Some of the physical and psychological signs of drug addiction are described below.

-Physical signs and symptoms that frequently occur in people who are using illegal drugs include changes in sleep patterns, changes in appetite, bloodshot eyes, slurred speech, frequent nosebleeds, track marks on the skin, uncontrolled shakiness, and poor personal hygiene.
+Physical signs and symptoms that often occur in people who are using illegal drugs include changes in sleep patterns, changes in appetite, bloodshot eyes, slurred speech, frequent nosebleeds, track marks on the skin, uncontrolled shakiness, and poor personal hygiene.

 Psychological and behavioral signs and symptoms that can indicate a possible substance use disorder include changing relationships with friends and family, hostility, anger, aggressiveness, isolation or withdrawing from loved ones, poor motivation to complete school work or work projects, lack of interest in previously enjoyed activities, demands for privacy, being uncommunicative, unexplained missing money, and getting into trouble with the law.